Thewbi/IEC-63313-ST-Simulator/README.md

 * the old state is removed from the current step list
 * the new state is added to the current step list

+## Instantiation

+Instantiating a SFC function block is done in the instantiation section of main.java

+## Running the Function Block

+The SFC function block is called in the program.
+The program is executed in main.java.

 # Next Steps

+Add Paarüberwachung (Error when both sensors are on!)
+Enable Diagnose enable: (Only run runtime error detection and paarüberwachung, when Diag.enabled == TRUE)

 1. Move code out of main into TONVariableInstance as much as possible.
 2. In OpenPLC editor, add Laufzeitüberwachung to P1